Tornadoes of 2021: December 10–11 (United States)

-The city of Bowling Green, Kentucky sustained major damage as it was struck by a high-end EF3 tornado during the very early morning hours of December 11, which destroyed numerous homes, and inflicted severe structural damage to townhouses and apartment buildings as it moved through multiple neighborhoods.
+The city of Bowling Green, Kentucky, sustained major damage as it was struck by a high-end EF3 tornado during the very early morning hours of December 11, which destroyed numerous homes, and inflicted severe structural damage to townhouses and apartment buildings as it moved through multiple neighborhoods.
 Many businesses also sustained severe damage or were destroyed, including the GM Corvette Assembly Plant, which had much of its roofing torn off.
 The main Bowling Green tornado was accompanied by an EF2 satellite tornado that caused additional significant damage in the city.
 The supercell that produced the two Bowling Green tornadoes also produced an EF3 tornado that destroyed a dairy farm, homes and mobile homes, chicken houses, and a metal truss tower near Russellville.
-Another long-tracked, high-end EF3 tornado caused severe damage to homes in Kenton, Tennessee before destroying many homes and businesses in Dresden, where major structural damage occurred in the downtown area.
+Another long-tracked, high-end EF3 tornado caused severe damage to homes in Kenton, Tennessee, before destroying many homes and businesses in Dresden, where major structural damage occurred in the downtown area.
 It continued past Dresden and eventually crossed into Kentucky, where additional significant damage occurred in the town of Pembroke before the tornado dissipated, resulting in 34 injuries but no fatalities along its path.
 Yet another EF3 tornado destroyed houses, tossed vehicles, killed one person, and injured 31 others near Saloma, Kentucky, while an EF2 tornado heavily damaged hotels, restaurants, and a trailer park in Cave City.
 Overall, this outbreak produced a total of 71 tornadoes, resulting in 89 fatalities and over 650 injuries.

-December 15
+December 15 (United States)

 A large and powerful low-pressure system that had previously produced heavy rain and snow to the Western United States the previous two days rapidly deepened and contributed to a historic expanse of inclement weather on December 15.
 On the west side of the system, a destructive wind storm impacted Colorado and Kansas.
 In Colorado, a 107 mph wind gust was recorded in Lamar with widespread power outages and damage to homes recorded elsewhere.
 In Kansas, the intense winds led to substantial amounts of dust being stirred up.
 The massive dust storms closed several highways and led to numerous crashes along Interstate 70, including two crashes that resulted in three fatalities.
 The wind storms also contributed to an outbreak of wildfires in the drought-stricken north-central part of the state with 163,755 acres (66,269 ha) of land being burned across the region.
 The wildfires burned numerous buildings and killed hundreds of livestock.
 Two men were killed as a result of being burned and three other people were hospitalized due to their injuries.
 (These casualties were labeled as indirect.)